About the Garcia Family

 - We aired on QVC and HSN in September

-- Rep Granger came to visit our shop - September
+- Texas Rep Granger came to visit our shop - September

-- Telemundo NBC ran a commercial on us - September.
+- Telemundo NBC ran a commercial spotlighting our business - September.

 The upstart entreprenuers redefining the American Dream